maikarox/OCRApp/README.md

 # OCRAndroidApp
- A simple android app to convert image to text, using ocr space api
+A simple android app to convert image to text, using ocr space api. https://ocr.space/OCRAPI